Roddyw123/CBT-FUCK/docs/03-bf2c_op.md

 ---

 ## Offset Optimization
+It is recommended that you read how instruction coalescing and cancellation work before reading this section.

 **Offset optimization** eliminates redundant pointer movements by using direct offset addressing instead of physically moving the pointer and then moving it back.